God is never latebut He sure is slow

 It's the timeoften a long timebetween the human deadline and heavenly deliverance when our faith grows.

 In the next chapter Jesus ignores a literal deadline:

 . . . a ruler came [to Jesus] and knelt before him and said, "My daughter has just died.
 But come and put your hand on her, and she will live."

+Jesus got up and went with him, and so did his disciples.
 When Jesus entered the ruler's house and saw the flute players and the noisy crowd . . .

 So as Jarius approached the house and heard the commotion, he knew it was over, done, the fat lady had played her flute.
 His daughter was way past the human deadline . . . she was dead

 [Jesus] said, "Go away.
 The girl is not dead but asleep."
 But they laughed at him.
 After the crowd had been put outside, he went in and took the girl by the hand, and she got up.
 News of this spread through all that region.

 Hopefully, the faith of the temple ruler and the professional mourners was increased.
 Yet we tend to be, like the disciples, people of "little faith."

 I would get so frustrated with our "little Faith."
 She would scream her little lungs out if she didn't get her formula by her deadline.
 I would try to be calm and reason with her.
 See Mommy.
 See Mommy fixing Faith's Enfamil See Daddy.
 See Daddy burn his fingers pulling the bottle top out of the boiling water.
 See Mommy.
 See Mommy bringing Faith the formula.
 See the cartons of formula in the corner.
 Mommy and Daddy buy it by the case at the factory for half price.
 There is enough formula to last Faith until she is 16 years old!